leikanger/leikanger.github.io/about_the_author.md

 # Per R. Leikanger

 Autonomous researcher on autonomous navigation.
-My primary aim is to understand learning and autonmy to a level by which an autonomous agent can be implemented.
+My primary aim is to understand learning and autonomy to a level by which an autonomous agent can be implemented.
 I do this in the intersection between computational neuroscience and behavioral AI,
     combining modern results on the neuroscience of navigation and psychology of learning with modern reinforcement learning in AI.
 See my [articles](index.md) for how this is possible.